kitty-catt/bc-full/README.md

     git clone https://github.com/kitty-catt/bc-full.git
     cd bc-full
-    cp scripts/config ~/config
+    cp scripts/config ~/config.bc-full
+    ln -sf ~/config.bc-full ~/config
     vi ~/config

 ## Operators

 1. deploy the openshift pipeline operator (in openshift);

-2. deploy the appsody operator (in openshift); (TODO: should be possible to do without)
+Note: the appsody operator is not necessary as the pipeline only does an appsody build.

 ## Pipeline Resources